terser/terser/README.md

 ### Use Acorn for parsing

 More for fun, I added the `-p acorn` option which will use Acorn to do all the parsing.
-If you pass this option, UglifyJS will `require("acorn")`.
+If you pass this option, Terser will `require("acorn")`.

-Acorn is really fast (e.g. 250ms instead of 380ms on some 650K code), but converting the SpiderMonkey tree that Acorn produces takes another 150ms so in total it's a bit more than just using UglifyJS's own parser.
+Acorn is really fast (e.g. 250ms instead of 380ms on some 650K code), but converting the SpiderMonkey tree that Acorn produces takes another 150ms so in total it's a bit more than just using Terser's own parser.

 [acorn]: https://github.com/ternjs/acorn
 [sm-spec]: https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k